Rhizomatica/sbitx-core/README.md

 * GPIO using the WiringPi library, for all kind of radio controls (encoders, lpf bank, tx/rx)
 * Si5351a control functions

+The source simple_radio.c demonstrates how to use some of currently implemented features.

 # Author

 Rafael Diniz